MillerLabFTW/OpenSourcePneumaticSystem/README.md

 1. Specify the desired pneumatic settings by adjusting the sliders under `Choose starting PWM` and `Choose ending PWM` and press `<Enter>` on the keyboard to run the program.
 You can alternatively run a custom program with a pre-programmed keypress (see Configuration for instructions on creating a custom program)

 	**SAFETY NOTE: For safety with pneumatics systems (and to protect pneumatics hardware from high frequency oscillations), the air pressure is not changed "live".
-Instead, the use should set the desired PWM, then press the `<Enter>` key to send values to the pneumatics system**
+Instead, the user should set the desired PWM, then press the `<Enter>` key to send values to the pneumatics system**

 1. Press `0` on the keyboard to stop the program and reset all values to `0`.